hookdeck/hookdeck-vercel/README.md

 - `delivery_rate`: set the contention rate to be used for the outcoming traffic.
 Check the syntax in the `rate_limit_period` key in the [Destination documentation](https://hookdeck.com/docs/api#destination-object).
 - `http_method`: the HTTP method to use in the outcoming requests.
 If not specified, the same method will be kept.
 - `auth_method`: outbound (destination) authentication mechanism to use.
 Check all possible values and syntax in the [Destination documentation](https://hookdeck.com/docs/api#destination-object).

+## 6. Vercel Edge Middleware limitations

+If you have multiple entries in the config file with the same `matcher`, be aware that the middleware will send the request via `fetch` call once per match and will try to do that in paralell.
+This heavy use is not a common case, but please check [Edge Middleware Limitations](https://vercel.com/docs/functions/edge-middleware/limitations) if you are in this scenario.